herbertgithubaccount/MWSE/docs/source/apis/tes3.md

 * `params` (table)
 	* `reference` ([tes3reference](../types/tes3reference.md), [tes3mobileActor](../types/tes3mobileActor.md), string): *Default*: `tes3.mobilePlayer`.
 The reference to reposition.
-	* `cell` ([tes3cell](../types/tes3cell.md), string, table, nil): *Optional*.
+	* `cell` ([tes3cell](../types/tes3cell.md), string, table): *Optional*.
 The cell to move the reference to.
 Can be a tes3cell, cell name, or a table with two values that correspond to the exterior cell's grid coordinates.
 If not provided, the reference will be moved to a cell in the exterior worldspace at the position provided.
 	* `position` ([tes3vector3](../types/tes3vector3.md), number[]): The position to move the reference to.
 	* `orientation` ([tes3vector3](../types/tes3vector3.md), number[]): *Optional*.
 The new orientation of the reference.
 	* `forceCellChange` (boolean): *Default*: `false`.
 When true, forces the game to update a reference that has moved within a single cell, as if it was moved into a new cell.